sileshn/Ryzentosh/README.md

 ## Important information
 This EFI supports only MacOS versions catalina(10.15) and higher.
 Your system will not boot if you use this on Mojave and High Sierra.

+Monterey beta 6 software update may not show up if you are have securebootmodel disabled in your config.plist.
+To get the update, change securebootmodel to the appropriate value based on your smbios and reboot.
+[This](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel) section in the dortania guide will help you select the correct value.
+I had to choose j160 as my smbios is set to MacPro7,1.
+Make sure to change the securebootmodel back to disabled in the config.plist before the installer reboots the first time.
+You could do it when the update is being downloaded.
+DO NOT CHANGE THE SECURE BOOT VALUE IN BIOS.

 ## Specification

 | Component        | Model                                  |